 (4) An in-home aide shall provide care only to the children of one caretaker.

-(5) An in-home aide shall not claim absent days for publicly funded children in his or her care.
+(5) An in-home aide shall not claim absent days or professional development days for publicly funded children in his or her care.

 Promulgated Under: 119.03